garyKeorkunian/squants-generic/shared/src/main/tut/README.md

 * Implement QuantityRange and SVector

-* Add range and vector capabilities to Quantity class
+* Add range, vector and approximation capabilities to Quantity class

 * Implement a handful of other Dimensions